 Financial Ratios Analysis

-The financial ratios provide insight into Tesla’s operational efficiency, profitability, and financial health.
+The financial ratios provide insight into Tesla’s operational efficiency and profitability.
+Below is a table summarizing key financial ratios from 2021 to 2024.

 Year Net Margin ROE ROIC P/E P/B Current Ratio D/E